RZZT/website/_minutes/2019-02-09-general-meeting.md

 The Members acknowledged and thanked Mr Rincones Rodriguez for his work as a Director since the Company's founding.

 The Chair called for nominations to fill the imminent vacancy.
 No nominations were forthcoming, and the Chair acknowledged that the Directors would appoint a new Director in accordance with the Articles of Association.

+## Any other business

+The Chair opened the floor for any other business, but no further business was discussed.